gotreasa/yellow-belt-template/README.md

 }
 ```

-Then you can reference to the variables in the cookiecutter.json file, the hooks, in folder/file names, and in any file in your new repository.
+Then you can reference the variables in the cookiecutter.json file, the hooks, in folder/file names, and in any file in your new repository.
 An example is `{{project_name}}`

 ## Existing Template

 So you have an existing project.
 You can decide to create a new repository with the cookiecutter files and folders and then move your code across.
 This will mean you lose history.

-Another approach which can keep the history is to create a `cookiecutter` folder, move everything to that which was in the repository aside for the `.git` folder.
+Another approach that can keep the history is to create a `cookiecutter` folder, and move everything to that which was in the repository aside for the `.git` folder.
 Then once everything is in the `cookiecutter` folder, rename it to the cookiecutter variable that you want to use e.g. `{{cookiecutter.project_slug}}`.

 Then go ahead and create cookiecutter.json.
 Set up your variables and update the files in your: